-In the final entry, Noise Solution reflect on their 'Beat Syndicate' project, which delivers week-to-week 1 to 1 music production tuition as well as music sessions in group settings for young carers in Suffolk.
+In this final entry, Noise Solution reflect on their ‘Beat Syndicate’ project, which delivers week-to-week 1 to 1 music production tuition as well as music sessions in group settings for young carers in Suffolk.

 Noise Solution pairs marginalised people with professional musicians, and partnered with Suffolk Family Carers to deliver a programme specially designed for young carers and funded by Spirit of 2012.
 The programme included group as well as one-to-one sessions with professional musicians, during which young carers were taught music-making techniques.
 The programme had a positive impact on young carer’s sense of social connectedness and self-esteem, as well as increasing confidence in social settings and in their potential.